-Documentarian June Cross uses the rhythm of moving images to highlight stories of the dispossessed and the importance of community.
-She recently completed “Wilhemina's War,” which premiered at DOC NYC, screened at the Pan African Film Festival, and aired on PBS in February 2016.
+June Cross' career has highlighted stories of the dispossessed and the importance of community through video documentary.
+She recently completed the Emmy-nominated “Wilhemina's War,” which premiered at DOC NYC, screened at the Pan African Film Festival, and aired on PBS' Independent Lens in February 2016.

 Cross received her B.A. from Harvard, and has been a fellow at Carnegie-Mellon University's School of Urban and Public Affairs, as well as at the W.E.B.
 DuBois Institute for Afro-American Studies at Harvard.
 She became a professor at Columbia Journalism School in 2006, and founded the Documentary Program in 2009.
 She lives in Washington Heights with jazz drummer Mike Clark, and two cats.